7 Reasons Not to Skip a Home Inspection

 The awesome rec room you love in your potential new home might have been illegally built.
 An inspection will check for rooms, garages and basements that were added or finished without following legal codes or obtaining the proper permits.
 Having an illegal addition in your home means owning property that does not officially exist.
 This can get you into big trouble with home insurance and property taxes.

-If a home inspection reveals any illegal additions, you can ask the seller to obtain the proper permits now, use this information as a bargaining chip or choose to back out of the deal.
+If a home inspection reveals any illegal additions, you can ask the seller to obtain the proper permits now, use this information as a bargaining chip, or choose to back out of the deal.

 5. Obtain insurance easily

-Lots of home insurance companies will not insure a home if it has not undergone a certified inspection.
+Many home insurance companies will not insure a home if it has not undergone a certified inspection.

 6. Learn how to protect your investment